crashoverride777/swifty-ads/README.md

 # Resize view for banner ads

-In spritekit games you normall dont want the view to resize when showing banner ads, however in UIKit apps this might be prefered.
+In SpriteKit games you normally dont want the view to resize when showing banner ads, however in UIKit apps this might be prefered.
 To resize your views simply uncomment the "canDisplayBannerAd" line in the "showBannerAd" method so it now looks like this

 SpriteKit
 ```swift